 Ms. Schiff served on the Board of Directors of the Aspen Music Festival and School as Chair of the Music Committee for nine years and was President and Chairman of the Board of The American Center for the Alexander Technique for five years.
 More recently, she completed two years on the Board of Directors of The American Society for the Alexander Technique.

 Ms. Schiff has a private Alexander Technique practice in NYC.
-She is the founding director of Flight Feather Productions, LLC, an organization for creating and supporting uplifting educational experiences for corporate and artistic communities.
+She is the Director of Flight Feather Productions, LLC, an organization for improving performance and well-being in corporate and artistic communities.

 With composer Lance Horne, she is the Co-Director of Creativity Lab, a program for inspiring community and collaboration through collective creativity.